waku-org/pm/PROCESS.md

 ### TLDR

 - Milestones and Deliverables are defined in the pm repo
-- Deliverables have many epics, one epic per team
+- Deliverables have many epics, one epic per subteam
 - Team lead is responsible to ensure Vac-QA is aware of changes, but no need to create a QA epic